dharmeshkakadia/dharmeshkakadia-2.github.io/mywords.md

 + Make money not noise

++ Every choice is a tradeoff, but not every tradeoff is a choice.

++ Embrace your ambitions.

++ Syn > Sin.

++ Machine learning vs Crypto opportunities : Machine learning is moving at a slower pace - hence big co have leverage - adapt, iterate and innovate tech.
+Crypto is moving faster, hence the opportunities at startups - lots of early experiments, confusion and biz model innovation.

++ Fact + Idiot = Factoid

++ Luck is a scaler function.

++ Religion is scalable cult

++ Use the right tool for the job.
+Some times the right tool is time, some times its humans and some times its money.

++ If you think I am stupid, its ok.
+But if you think I am _that_ stupid, we have a problem.

++ Fit your actions to your beliefs, not beliefs to your actions.

++ Choose the hardest problems and the simplest solutions.

++ My definition of introverts/extroverts :
+  Ratio of how much you talk out loud / how much you talk in your head.
+  The closer the ratio to 0, the more introvert and the closer to 1, the more extrovert.
+  P.S. >1 means probably stupid

++ Idealistic enough to believe in ideas, ruthless enough to execute them.

++ The answer of why can not contain I.

++ Curiosity is the cure for imitation

++ Meaning is what gives choices consequences.

++ Intent gives consequences to your choices.

++ You can not move a fort.
+You have to build it, brick by brick.

++ "Facts are sacred, opinions are for human" - paraphrasing C.P.
+Scott. -  "comment is free, but facts are sacred".

++ "Expectation deserves to override reality"

++ Dreams, doubts and delusions are all ingredients

++ Don’t be beholden by your own delusions

++ The antidote to fear is not courage but acceptance

++ The smartness is initially about off trends, then about tradeoffs.

++ If you think you are lucky you are not exercising it enough.

++ Be kind with humans, brutal with ideas.
+Not the other way around.

++ Ambitious : When your taste is ahead of your abilities.

++ Sense of responsibility combined with sense of urgency creates force of action.

++ Accuracy is a post action explanation.

++ Present is underrated.

++ Don't be stranger to yourself.

++ Be ready to grow, let it go.

++ Time - easy to pass, hard to find, good to use, important to spend, impossible to get back.

++ Luck is in limited supply, always.

++ There is a reason behind everything people do.
+The most common one being they don't think.

++ Doubt is fear in disguise.

++ Confusing outcome with the process is the outcome of not following the process.

++ If a lie is repeated again and again, it becomes a social norm.

++ Improbable, not impossible.

++ The goal of goal setting is to be better at setting goals.

++ Should and want cover an entire range of possibilities between them.

++ The purpose of a deadline is to make sure that the question is invalid after it, not the solution.

++ Principles : Rules :: Software : Hardware

++ Do things that matter > Do things > To-do things > Things.

++ Remember, reality is subjective.

++ Decision is the only manual thing in life, rest is automatic.

++ Attention is to respect what money is to power.

++ What doesn't exist out there is overhead.

++ Data converts art businesses to science ones.

++ Friends : Set of people who you can talk to in context sensitive language using context free grammar.

++ Commitment > Capability.

++ "Freedom, difficult to get, even more difficult to acknowledge"

++ A man with a broken dream and a women with a broken heart are both venerable and dangerous.

++ Don't focus on making the most, focus on making the best.

++ Each success needs a little bit of luck and each failure a little lack of work.

++ We all know "Its all about software and not hardware".
+And we still talk about talent, sadly.

++ In life, like in machine learning, constraints is what makes problems solvable.

++ Leave when the question turns from "why not" to "why".

++ Guessing is Messing. #data

++ When in doubt, follow the data.

++ I am zipfian, so your experience(s) may widely vary  :)

++ Constraint is not a compromise.

++ Generalizations don't work, generally.

++ Money is always a pointer.

++ People are good, just don't expect them to be.

++ People are generally good, you just can't rely them to be.

++ People who think other people "on-demand-google" often forget that these people also have the google-like personalization, which will effect your results next time you query.

++ Why are world and selfishness not listed as synonyms ? mistake or selfishness ?

++ I also wanted to change the world and they didn't give me source code.
+So I wrote a better version from scratch and deployed it :D

++ Money can't solve all the problems.
+True, but I never wanted to solve NP hard problems. :D

++ Smileys: Fooling people since 30 years. :)

++ I like to pull code, rather than legs.

++ Never say "Nobody understands me"....
+  .
+  .
+  .
+  At least Google (and Facebook in part) understand you in much detail.

++ When the choices start becoming compromises, its a sign of maturity.

++ At times people don't recognize the difference between the chat window and /dev/null.

++ Relationship is the name given to selfishness by the developed society.

++ Programming is not something that you save time for,
+  Its something that saves time for you.

++ Code dies, Data lives on.

++ Selfishness - the most realistic motivating factor.

++ There can be endless excuses to Failure and only one reason to Success.

++ Think for a moment before you google.
+Believe me, can save a lot of effort.

 + Travel is the antidote

 + "All problems in the world can be fixed by tight feedback loops"